 Since the very beginning, our grant making has been systematised, using extensive data collection processes.
 We have funded all types of organisations from grassroots organisations, larger non-profits, universities and hospitals.
 With a deep working knowledge of the data, we have great insight into the impact and outcomes of the projects we have funded and are interested in funding.

-Before you submit your application.
-Please read our ethos to guide your application and see if it is the right fit.
+Before you submit your application, please read our ethos below to guide your application and see if it is the right fit.

 - Catalysing change.
 In a quest for equality we fund projects that bring about circuit-breaking, progressive change or show new ways of doing things always with a positive change for women & girls.